 Discovering Volunteer Marlborough has allowed them to achieve all this, while giving back and also serves to encourage all these values throughout the community and feedback to friends and family on the learnings and activities.

-Ashlee is 19, works full-time locally, and comes in to help with data entry, member liaison, filing, and any other administrative tasks that might come up.
-While finishing school, she worked part-time since the age of 13 while also volunteering spontaneously.
+Ash is 20, is a student at the University of Canterbury working towards her Bachelors degree in Criminal Justice, and comes in to help with data entry, member liaison, filing, and any other administrative tasks that might come up when she is home from uni.
+Ash has been working both part- and full-time since the age of 13 while also volunteering spontaneously where and when she can.
 She has previously been involved with Marlborough Netball as a referree, various street appeals as a collector, Marlborough Youth Trust as event help, and the Superkids holiday programme.

 Ashlee adores cats, enjoys spending time with her friends, and runs a small online business with her mother creating t-shirts supporting the Mental Health Foundation and Rainbow Youth.

-Shay is 17, works part-time locally since they were 14, and comes into the office to help with any miscellaneous tasks that might need an extra person.
-They are currently training to be a member liaison volunteer.
-They are still finishing school, completing their NCEA Level 2 online through Te Aho o Te Kura Pounamu.
-They have been involved with Marlborough Youth Trust for three years as a volunteer for events and now as part of their MYTAGs and as a co-leader of the Queer Youth Marlborough group, has put their hand up for various street appeals as a collector, helped with the Superkids holiday programme, and has recently started the training to volunteer at ASB Theatre.
+Jade is 18, working part-time locally since she was 14, and comes into the office to help with any miscellaneous tasks that might need an extra person.
+She is currently training to be a member liaison volunteer while working on achieving her Level 3 Certificate in Youth Work.
+She has previously been involved with Marlborough Youth Trust for more than three years as a volunteer for events and most recently as part of their MYTAGs and co-leader of the Queer Youth Marlborough group, has put her hand up for various street appeals as a collector, and helped with the Superkids holiday programme.

-Shay enjoys time with their friends, playing Magic the Gathering and D&D, and learning about classical mythology.
+Jade enjoys time with her friends, playing Magic the Gathering and D&D, and learning about classical mythology.

-When asked why they volunteer, both Ashlee and Shay said they like to know they're giving back to the community, but also that they're learning new skills and adding valuable experiences to their CVs.
+When asked why they volunteer, both Ash and Jade said they like to know they're giving back to the community, but also that they're learning new skills and adding valuable experiences to their CVs.